 ones I go back to time and again, are Faulkner, Cormac

 McCarthy, Charles Frazier, and Patrick O'Brian.
-And I must admit
+Lately I have been

 wife Sherrie and I married, I gained not just a wonderful wife but an